 The diagnosis of functional dystonia is made on the positive observation of the clinical signs in the neurological examination, not solely by ruling out other disorders or the presence of psychological or psychiatric factors.
 Although psychological and psychiatric factors often contribute to functional dystonia, these signs are not always present.

-Psychiatrists may recognize functional dystonia in the context of functional neurological symptom disorder (a revised classification for conversion disorder), in which psychological distress is expressed in physical symptoms.
+Psychiatrists may recognize functional dystonia in the context of functional neurological symptom disorder (a revised classification and understanding of conversion disorder), in which psychological distress is expressed in physical symptoms.

 It is common for individuals with functional dystonia to have a history of misdiagnoses.
 Many healthcare providers are not trained to recognize or treat functional movement disorders.
 Patients often report difficulty in having their symptoms and disability taken seriously, especially by healthcare providers.
 Many develop a general distrust of medical professionals.
 If a diagnosis of functional dystonia is suspected, it is essential that patients be promptly referred to a movement disorder neurologist.